Stock Clearance Sale

 Combinations of medicines:

-In some cases, a combination of an alpha-blocker plus a 5-alpha reductase inhibitor is used.
+Sometimes, a combination of an alpha-blocker plus a 5-alpha reductase inhibitor is used.
 This may give quicker and better relief of symptoms than either alone.
-An example is tamusulosin + finasteride (Veltam F), Tamsulosin + dutasteride (Veltam Plus); these bladder prostate medicines are available online.
-Also, you can buy bladder prostate medicines online from alldaychemist.com.
+Examples are tamusulosin + finasteride (Veltam F), Tamsulosin + dutasteride (Veltam Plus); buy bladder prostate medicines online from alldaychemist.com at a discounted price with doorstep delivery.

-• Prostate enlargement or benign prostate hyperplasia: This problem starts with aging in men from about 40 years of age, and one in four men needs surgery for the problem; however, this problem does not lead to cancer
+– Prostate enlargement or benign prostate hyperplasia: This problem starts with ageing in men from about 40 years of age, and one in four men need surgery for the problem; however, this problem does not lead to cancer.

-• Prostate cancer: It occurs without any warning signs.
+– Prostate cancer: It occurs without any warning signs.
 The doctor may find it with the help of a blood test called PSA, along with a check-up of your prostate.
-It is the most common cancer in men, and you are more likely to get it as you age.
+It is the most common cancer in men; you are more likely to get it as you age.
+Treatment for bladder cancer is different from the treatment of prostate enlargement, therefore should be treated with anticancer drugs.
+Consult your doctor for more information.

-Because the medicine is not effective all the time to treat this problem, there are various other non-invasive therapies also like:
+Because medicine is not effective all the time in treating this problem, there are various other non-invasive therapies, also like:

 The first two above-given treatments have FDA approval also.